FNGarvin/xone-secureboot/README.md

 - `Direct firmware load for xow_dongle.bin failed with error -2`
     - Download the firmware for the wireless dongle (see installation guide).

+- `Warning: you have secure boot enabled but don't have a signing key in the default location`
+    - verify that mok_signing_key and mok_certificate in /etc/dkms/framework.conf point to enrolled keys.
+If there are none that you are aware of, you must enroll the ones that were generated as part of the build process (`mokutil --import /var/lib/dkms/mok.pub` as described here: https://github.com/dell/dkms#secure-boot ).
+NB: if you are new to the process, it is STRONGLY recommended you add a --timeout -1 parameter to the mokutil command in case you need time to review the instructions upon rebooting.
+Also, be warned that the enrollment program will fail if your chosen password is typed differently on QWERTY.

 ### Input issues

 You can use `evtest` and `fftest` to check the input and force feedback functionality of your devices.